fredcons/reuters2elasticsearch/README.md

-A small utility script to transform the original reuters news dataset into a bulk elasticsearch import
+Utility scripts to transform the original reuters news dataset into various forms

-It relies mostly on [this original script](http://earlh.com/blog/2011/06/18/prepping-the-reuters-21578-classification-sample-dataset/), with title extraction and bulk file generation added.
+They rely mostly on [this original script](http://earlh.com/blog/2011/06/18/prepping-the-reuters-21578-classification-sample-dataset/).

 ## Prequisites

-The hpricot gem should be installed
+The (now defunct) hpricot gem should be installed

 ## Usage

-- Put the reuters dataset .sgm files in the same folder than this script
+- Put the reuters dataset .sgm files in the same folder than this project

-- Run
+## reuters2elasticsearch

 ```
 ruby reuters2elasticsearch.rb